 Find out if there are any required prerequisites for the course in which you’re planning to enroll.
 Prerequisites for all courses can be found on this Web site by going to course offerings.
 From there you can link to individual course information.
 It is your responsibility to ensure that you do not enroll in a course for which you have not met prerequisite requirements.
-Non-Texas State students will be required to provide official transcripts to confirm prerequisites have been met.
+Official transcripts from universities, other than Texas State, are required to confirm prerequisites have been met.
 Official transcripts from Texas State University are not required.

 If you have a Texas State ID, your residency status has been established.
 For new students, residency status, as determined by the university, will automatically defer to “non-resident.”
 This does not affect the fees charged for your correspondence course.
 If an applicant or student is classified as a non-resident and wishes to be considered for reclassification as a resident, you should complete the residency paperwork through the Office of Undergraduate Admissions.